-The Ministry of Internal Trade and Consumer Protection, the Ministry of Local Administration and Environment, and the Union of Syrian Chambers of Commerce are currently working to issue a circular targeted at people working from home.
+The Ministry of Domestic Trade and Consumer Protection, the Ministry of Local Administration and Environment, and the Federation of Syrian Chambers of Commerce are currently working to issue a circular targeted at people working from home.
 The circular is meant to assist them in obtaining commercial registration based on their home’s location without converting their home’s legal status from residential to commercial.

 However, the issue appears complex and demands a great deal of coordination to address several intersecting problems.